CrimsonAS/rengine/README.md

    primitives for it)
  - only textures and solids
  - "dumb" 3D support
+   - at least for now..
+   - Sort center of layers front to back and render them (like chrome does)
  - replacable backends to handle windowsystem/eventloop/input
    - optional backend code to hardware compositor
  - optional frontend to wayland to provide window surfaces as layers
    - application protocol to create and run animations
    - server-side pannables